gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ### LinkedList Class

-The LinkedList class has a single attribute `head` which stores a reference to the first node in the list.
-Our constructor initializes `head` to `None` so that when a new LinkedList is initialized, we are creating an empty list.
+Now that we have the `Node` class to represent individual elements of a linked list, we need a `LinkedList` class to represent an entire list.
+The  `LinkedList` class has a single attribute `head` which stores a reference to the first node in the list.
+Our constructor initializes `head` to `None` so that when a new `LinkedList` instance is instantiated, we are creating an empty list.

 The LinkedList class also has several methods which will allow users to perform operations on or pull information out of the linked list.
-Below we provide function stubs for several possible methods a LinkedList class may have.
-Other LinkedList classes may choose to extend this functionality with additional methods.
+Below we provide function stubs for several possible methods a `LinkedList` class may have.
+Other `LinkedList` classes may choose to extend this functionality with additional methods.
 For example, the designer could add a `reverse` method to reverse the linked list or a `search` method to find the first element with a specified value in the linked list.

 ```python
 # Defines the singly linked list